pydata/xarray/doc/plotting.rst

     a[0, 0] = 1
     a

+The plot will produce an image corresponding to the values of the array.
+Hence the top left pixel will be a different color than the others.
+Before reading on, you may want to look at the coordinates and think carefully about what the limits, labels, and orientation for each of the axes should be.

+.. ipython:: python

     @savefig plotting_example_2d_simple.png width=4in
     a.plot()

-The top left pixel is 1, and the others are 0.
-This corresponds to the printed array.
-It may seem strange that the the values on the y axis are decreasing with 0 on the top.
+It may seem strange that
+the the values on the y axis are decreasing with 0 on the top.
 This is because the axis labels and ranges correspond to the values of the coordinates.
+The pixels are centered over their coordinates.

 An `extended slice <http://docs.scipy.org/doc/numpy/reference/arrays.indexing.html>`__ can be used to reverse the order of the rows, producing a